Our Proven 7-Step Content Development Process

 • Other information unique to the individual client

-Take some time to put together a mock interview document that asks questions about your own business.
+The best way to collect this information is to ask your customers directly.
+If you’re developing content for your own business, put together a mock interview document and answer the questions yourself.
 The answers might uncover information that will make for great blog posts.

 • What problems do you help your customers solve?

-• How is your offering different than your competitors?
+• What do you offer that your competitors don’t?
 (Dig deep on this one)

-• What search phrases do you want to rank top for?
+• What search phrases do you want to rank at the top of Google for?
 (Use this to find variants and related topics!)

 • What are the most common questions prospects ask you before converting?

-Google Analytics and Search Console are great tools for looking at on-site data.
+Google Analytics and Search Console are great tools for analyzing your website’s performance.
 SEMRush is our go-to tool for competitor analysis.
 And it’s hard to beat Ahrefs when it comes to keyword research and backlink analysis.
-Moz is another useful tool for looking at domain authority.

 Taking the time to analyze the above will help you make informed decisions about what topics to cover.